-With April 15th behind us, taxes are probably the last thing on your mind.
+With July 15th behind us, taxes are probably the last thing on your mind.
 They shouldn’t be.
-If you only think about taxes at the beginning of April, you’re missing out.
 Making the right tax moves now–even after tax day–will help improve your tax situation next year.
 At a minimum, planning now could spare you a lot of grief when taxes are due next year.

-So here are five tax moves to make now, after April 15th (or 18th this year) has passed:
+So here are 10 tax moves to make now, after Tax Day has passed:

 Related: 10 Ways to Use Your Tax Refund

-If you plan to contribute to an IRA, you can wait until you file your 2016 taxes next year to make that contribution.
-If you have cash set aside to do that, this last minute approach is fine.
+If you plan to contribute to an IRA, you can wait until you file your 2020 taxes next year to make that contribution.
+If you have cash set aside to do that, this last-minute approach is fine.